algosup/2024-2025-project-1-fpga-team-1/Test_Plan.md

 ## IV.
 Testing Strategy

 Our testing strategy uses a multi-faceted approach.
 Unit testing forms the basis, scrutinizing individual components to verify their functionality.
-Game testing sessions take center stage, offering a holistic evaluation of gameplay, user interactions and the overall user experience.
+Game testing sessions take center stage, offering a holistic evaluation of gameplay, user interactions, and the overall user experience.

 ### A. Unit test